 But what happens when the final flickers of the flames begin to dissipate?
 If you have no more wood, the flame will peter out, disrupting the serenity in the room.
 Wanna keep the peace going?
-Consider a set of gas logs.
-There are plenty of advantages to gas logs over a wood burning fire.Let’s explore just a few of those advantages of Gas Logs now.
+Consider a set of gas logs!

 Convenient to Use

-Logs roll, sparks fly, chimneys build up with creosote that can increase the chances of a chimney fire.
-And let’s not forget the wood that needs to be cut, stacked, and retrieved from outside which can be inconvenient in climate weather.
+Real logs roll, sparks fly, chimneys build up with creosote that can increase the chances of a chimney fire.
+And let’s not forget the wood that needs to be cut, stacked, and retrieved from outside which can be inconvenient in bad climate weather.

-- As we know, gas logs are made for use in wood-burning fireplaces with operative chimneys, or in approved pre-fabricated fireboxes.
+- Gas logs are made for use in wood-burning fireplaces with operative chimneys, or in approved pre-fabricated fireboxes.
 Be sure that when deciding on a set of gas logs, you’ve ensured that your fireplace is approved for them.

 - Always ensure that your carbon monoxide detectors are working accurately.
 Mark your calendars and test your detectors twice a year to ensure they are functioning properly.